BNNorman/Thermal-Camera/README.md

 ## Swap file

-Compiling opencv-contrib-python can be a long process and may fail if the swap file (default 100M) becomes full.
+Compiling opencv-contrib-python can be a long process and may fail if the swap file (default 100M) becomes full If you don't have enough ram (Mine has 4Gb) you can increase the system swapfile:-

 ```
 sudo dphys-swapfile swapoff